Pooja-ai-dot/Web-Development/README.md

 ```
 <th colspan="3">Hello</th>
 ```
+### Forms
+It is used to collect input from the user
 ### Comments in html
 Comments in html are used to mark text which should not be parsed .
 They can help document the source code.
 ```